AikyaNova-Pvt-Ltd/Aikyanova_Labs_Embedded_Systems/README.md

 Welcome to the official repository for **AikyaNova Labs Embedded Systems**.
 This repository serves as a central hub for our firmware, hardware validation tools, and educational resources.

-The modules in this repository are designed to support the validation of custom **AikyaNova ESP32 Dev Kits** and provide reference firmware for integrated products, including ESP32-S3 based table-top calendar displays and health-monitoring IoT devices.

 ---

 ## 🗂️ Core Modules